Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-7.md

 - Pineapple

 - Banana
+  {{< /callout >}}

 Lists are crucial features of technical writing.
 They enhance readability, improve clarity, and ensure that ideas are conveyed accurately and effectively.

-Lists break down complex information into digestible chunks, making it easier for readers to grasp and retain key points.
+It break down complex information into digestible chunks, making it easier for readers to grasp and retain key points.
 They also help to organize and structure content, creating a logical flow that guides the reader through the material.

 {{< callout context="tip" title="The coming section explores tables, steps to prepare tables in a technical document, and formatting guidelines for creating tables ." icon="rocket" >}}
 {{< /callout >}}